 - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age.

 Children must not be regarded as having learning difficulties solely because the language of their home is different from the language in which they will be taught.

-At Holy Trinity CE Junior School we believe that all children can make good progress when provided with high quality differentiated teaching which takes account of specific learning styles.
+We believe that all children can make good progress when provided with high quality differentiated teaching which takes account of specific learning styles.